 Regent University‘s program similarly offers coursework prior to official dissertation work.
 The requirements for entrance are more stringent as are the requirements for maintaining status as a student.
 Technically, this program is NOT a Pentecostal program…it is a “Renewal Studies” program offering tracks in Biblical Studies (OT or NT specialization), History of Global Christianity, and Christian Theology.
 The distinction should not be dismissed lightly.
 The “Renewal” nature of this program means it is more concerned with generalized understandings of the Spirit’s work rather than functioning within a Pentecostally constructed framework (such as one finds in Classical Pentecostalism).
 This program requires on-site studies for two week stints three times a year.
-Many of the faculty of Regent are top-notch Renewal/Pentecostal/Charismatic scholars in their field.

 The Hollenweger Center is based in Amsterdam and is a part of the Vrije Universiteit Amsterdam.
 There is no requirement to know or learn Dutch as a part of this program, but one must regularly visit and research onsite over the four year period intended for the dissertation (see requirements HERE).
 There are no specific course requirements, but any given number of seminars should be taken to aid the student in their research and studies.